TheCatCoders/coffeeShopApp-static/README.md

 # CoffeeShop App

-Plain front end application using HTML5, JQuery and CSS.
-The project represent the interface for a coffee shop
+Plain front end application using HTML5, Bootstrap, JQuery and CSS.
+The project represent the interface for a coffee shop and is currently us as a demo purposes for a micro services architecture application.

-This is a maven project so just import in your favorite IDE and it should work.
+This is a maven project so just import it into your favorite IDE and it should work.
+For the more hardcore, it can also be build on the command line with standard maven command.

-Should run in a multitude of application server.
-Has been tested with:
+The applicaiton was created to run in a standard Webserver.
 * Wildfly 10+

-* Openshift Container Platform ( OCP ) using S2I
+It has also been tested using docker containers using the s2i mechanism of OpenShift Container plateform.

 To operate properly it needs the microservices echo system